Upload policies and match policies

 Monetization and Upload Policies

-In YouTube Studio beta, the Monetization settings now have their own tab.
+In YouTube Studio, the Monetization settings now have their own tab.
 This allows you to easily access all monetization related aspects such as enabling ad formats or submitting video for review.
 The upload and match policies are available under the Rights Management tab within Video Details.

-If you want to monetize the video, you’ll need to select an Upload policy within the Rights Management tab of YouTube Studio beta.
+If you want to monetize the video, you’ll need to select an Upload policy within the Rights Management tab of YouTube Studio.

 Example custom policies